Behavioral Health Specialty Medications

 Behavioral Health specialty medications are plan risk as well as the UM review.
 Prescribed medications, if medically necessary, will be dispensed by a Blue Shield contracted Specialty Pharmacy.
 The Behavioral Health Specialty Medications list will be updated by Blue Shield Pharmacy Services when there are changes to the list.
 View a listing of the Behavioral Health specialty medications below:

-CAR-T Agents that are approved for administration in an office are also identified on the Richman Injectables List below.
+Gene and Cell therapies that are approved for administration in an office are also identified on the Richman Injectables List below.

 Richman Injectables